Grounding Language for Transfer in Deep Reinforcement Learning: Results

-\paragraph{Negative transfer} We also observe the challenging nature of policy transfer in some scenarios.
-For example, in Bomberman $\rightarrow$ Boulderchase, \textsc{text-dqn} and \textsc{amn} achieve a \emph{lower} average reward and \emph{lower} asymptotic reward than the \textsc{no transfer} model, exhibiting negative transfer~\cite{taylor2009transfer}.
-Further, \textsc{text-dqn} performs worse than a vanilla \textsc{dqn} in such cases, which further underlines the need for a model-aware approach to truly take advantage of the descriptive text.
+We also observe the challenging nature of policy transfer in some scenarios.
+For example, in Bomberman $\rightarrow$ Boulderchase, \textsc{dqn}, \textsc{text-dqn} and \textsc{amn} achieve a \emph{lower} average reward and \emph{lower} asymptotic reward than the \textsc{no transfer} model, exhibiting negative transfer~\cite{taylor2009transfer}.
+Further, \textsc{text-dqn} has a lower \emph{initial reward} than a vanilla \textsc{dqn} in such cases, which further underlines the need for a model-aware approach to truly take advantage of the text descriptions for transfer.